flyingcircle/book/site/gospels/README.md

 For example, Luke mentions a "Census of Quirinius" in Luke 2.
 No other Gospel mentions this particular detail, so where does Luke get this information?
 Josephus likewise uses the "Census of Quirinius" near the beginning of the story he was telling.
 If this were the only incidence, perhaps we could put this up to chance, but Luke and Josephus seem to both use the same details in their stories.
 They both:

-1. Mention 3 rebel leaders: Judas the Galilean, Theudas, and "The Egyptian" (Acts 5 and 21; Jewish Antiquites 18 and 20)
+1. Mention 3 rebel leaders: Judas the Galilean, Theudas, and "The Egyptian" (Acts 5 and 21; Jewish Antiquities 18 and 20)
 2. Mention the death of Agrippa I (and both mention him putting on a robe) (Acts 12; JA 19)
 3. Use Drusilla and Felix together as a couple (Acts 24; JA 20)
 4. Similarities in Seige of Jerusalem description (Acts 19; JW 6)